Grazers (Christianity)

-The grazers or boskoi (in βοσκοί) are a category of hermits and anchorites, men and women, in Christianity, that developed in the first millennium of the Christian era, mainly in the Christian East, in Syria, Palestine, Pontus, Mesopotamia, and Egypt.
-However, the majority of them were situated in Palestine and Syria.
+The grazers or boskoi (in βοσκοί) were male and female Christian hermits and anchorites who lived in the first millennium of the Christian era, mainly in the Christian East, in Syria, Palestine, Pontus, Mesopotamia, and Egypt.

 They derived their name from their practices, which consisted of nourishing themselves only with raw plants, often on all fours, and living in a wild manner, "among the beasts."
 They were dressed in clothes made exclusively from leaves and vegetation, or simply completely naked.
 Furthermore, they did not cultivate plants and did not use fire.
 They were linked to another type of hermits called the "dendrites", which seemed to have the same way of living but in trees.

 The grazers may perhaps be among the inspirations for the wild man archetype, a legendary figure in medieval Europe.

 Etymology

 Their name comes from the Greek verb βόσκω, romanized as boskô, which means "to pasture, graze."
 The ambivalence of the term, which signifies both "those who pasture" and "those who graze," is the same in the corresponding Syriac term.

 Russian-style icon of Saint Mary of Egypt, surrounded by scenes from her life (17th century, Beliy Gorod).